About

 Similarity Is a Spectrum, Not a Binary Decision

 Marks are not simply confusing or not confusing.
-Similarity exists on a continuum, and where a mark falls on that continuum affects how the other du Pont factors are weighed.
-The Federal Circuit confirmed this in In re St. Helena Hospital (2014) and the TTAB applied the same framing in North Face Apparel Corp. v.
+Similarity exists on a continuum, and where a mark falls on that continuum affects how the other DuPont factors are weighed.
+The Federal Circuit confirmed this in In re St. Helena Hospital (2014), and the TTAB applied the same framing in North Face Apparel Corp. v.
 Sanyang Industry Co.
 (2015).

 Foreign Words Get Translated

 Under the doctrine of foreign equivalents, foreign words from common languages are translated into English before being compared to English word marks.
-If your mark is the Spanish word for a common noun, the USPTO will consider whether the English translation of that noun is confusingly similar to existing marks.
+If a mark is the Spanish word for a common noun, the USPTO will consider whether the English translation of that noun is confusingly similar to existing marks.

-The doctrine applies to common modern languages, not obscure or dead ones.
-And it is not applied mechanically.
+The Federal Circuit applied this doctrine in Palm Bay Imports, Inc. v.
+Veuve Clicquot Ponsardin (2005), one of the leading cases on the subject.
+The doctrine applies to common modern languages, not obscure or dead ones, and it is not applied mechanically.
 If consumers in the relevant market are unlikely to recognize or translate the foreign word, the doctrine may not apply.
-But for Spanish, French, Italian, and other widely spoken languages, applicants should assume translation will occur.
+For Spanish, French, Italian, and other widely spoken languages, applicants should assume translation will occur.

 There Is No Correct Pronunciation of a Trademark